The Coca-Cola Company (KO) Shares Plummet Below 1-Year High - News Heater

 Is It Worth Investing in The Coca-Cola Company (NYSE: KO) Right Now?

-The Coca-Cola Company (NYSE: KO) has a higher price-to-earnings ratio of 24.52x compared to its average ratio,, and the 36-month beta value for KO is at 0.55.
+The Coca-Cola Company (NYSE: KO) has a higher price-to-earnings ratio of 24.11x compared to its average ratio, and the 36-month beta value for KO is at 0.55.
 Analysts have varying views on the stock, with 14 analysts rating it as a “buy,” 5 rating it as “overweight,” 5 as “hold,” and 0 as “sell.”

 Top 5 AI Stocks to Buy for 2023